 How do I

-3) Once you register, you will receive an email with the link for payment.
+Once you register, you will receive an email with the link for printing out your volunteer application/waivers, and a link for the payment.
 This fee will hold your spot in the class.

 Absences: Not recommended, as new material comes each week.
 No more than 2 absences are permitted.

 Wear: Warm clothes in layers, sturdy shoes, dress for precipitation if needed (you may haul lines, participate in team work activities, get dirty, walk through rain, etc.).
 Class is held rain or shine!

 What else?
 You will have fun, meet new people, learn something new, and expand your horizons!

 Warning: Some people find tall ship sailing addictive!
 Plan accordingly; have your entire family join the class!